 In a press conference broadcast on CSPAN, CBS reporter Aaron Navarro cited the current rise in US COVID-19 cases of the so-called Delta Variant, a mutated form of the virus more easily spread from person to person.
 Navarro cited Louisiana Congressman Steve Scalise, a Republican, as an example of someone showing leadership by encouraging his constituents to get vaccinated.
 Navarro asked if Greene herself had received the vaccine, and if she would encourage people living in her district to do the same.

-“Your first question is a violation of my HIPPA rights,” Greene sniped.
-“See, with HIPPA rights, adults don’t have to reveal our medical records, and that also involves our vaccine records.”
+“Your first question is a violation of my HIPAA rights,” Greene sniped.
+“See, with HIPAA rights, adults don’t have to reveal our medical records, and that also involves our vaccine records.”

 Question: Have you yourself been vaccinated?